What Does it Mean When God Says

 'God never changes'

 from two Scriptures:

-However, the declaration; 'God never changes' actually involves two different Biblical spheres of authority ... and not just one.
+However, the declaration; 'God never changes' actually involves two different 'Biblical' subjects and spheres of authority ... not just one.
 It is certainly true that God's nature and attributes do not change.

 As a result, both God and His Son